Mixology: Ultrasonic Homogenizer for Cocktail Bars

 - Inspired by the molecular cuisine, bartenders use ultrasonic homogenizers to infuse drinks, blend emulsions and age wine or spirits.

-Mixing Drinks with Ultrasonic Waves
+Mixing and Infusing Drinks with Ultrasonic Waves

 Modern cuisines and bars often are equipped with spectacular tools, which have their roots in the laboratory or apothecary.
 Chefs and bartenders use rotary evaporators, vacuum chambers, and sous-vide equipment.
 Ultrasonic homogenizers rapidly found their way into kitchens and bars, too.
 Ultrasound waves allow to extract and infuse drinks with new flavours, to age spirits and wine and to emulsify oil/water mixtures within seconds.
 This rapid infusion technique opens a new field to create novel taste experience and flavour combinations.
 Especially botanicals such as herbs, spices and wood are very often used.